ianhaddock/sdrive.club/README.md

 # Assetto Corsa Game Server
 Builds a multi-lobby Assetto Corsa game server using Assetto Corsa Server Manager, and Kiss My Rank (KMR) on a DigitalOcean VPS.

-There are various how-tos online for parts of building such a service, but this is an attempt to create a simple and sane starting point for those who want to host a game lobby reliably.
+There are how-tos online for different sections of building such a service, but this is a one-click starting point to host a game lobby.
 Used on [my server, sdrive.club][4].

-This is an early public release.
+This is an early development release.

 ## Uses:
 * CentOS Stream 9